A highlight from Studio Ghibli and a highlight in anime history!

 Jigo the Mercenary «Monk»

-In the eighties, Japanese industry was known for being a massive machine of pollution.
-It is therefore no wonder that Princess Mononoke brings up issues like express modernization and environmental breakdown.
+In the eighties, the Japanese industry was known for being a massive pollution machine.
+It is, therefore, no wonder that Princess Mononoke brings up issues like express modernization and environmental breakdown.

 Miyazaki’s inspirations for Princess Mononoke

 Miyazaki intentionally avoided accurate parallels to Japanese historical periods.
-Instead, he took inspiration from the American western-film director John Ford.
-This led to the idea about a mining village, or a «frontier town», settled by people from the fringes of Japanese society.
+Instead, he took inspiration from the American western film director John Ford.
+This led to the idea of a mining village, or a «frontier town,» settled by people from the fringes of Japanese society.

-In an interview about the author of Mudmen, Miyazaki ended up talking for two hours about how much the manga influenced him.
-A closer look at the Manga, and images of the actual tribesmen, clearly reveals how it inspired some of the creatures in both Castle in the Sky and Princess Mononoke.
+In an interview with the author of Mudmen, Miyazaki ended up talking for two hours about how much the manga influenced him.
+A closer look at the Manga and images of the actual tribesmen clearly reveals how it inspired some of the creatures in both Castle in the Sky and Princess Mononoke.

 Production highlights